- Religion and Philosophy

 The August 31st, 2013 episode of the Reasonable Doubts podcast was titled “Why Are Atheists More Intelligent.”
 In this episode, psychologist Dr. Luke Galenon surveyed a number of studies that suggested that, on average, Atheists were more highly intelligent than religious believers.

 “Many articles have been out there purporting this link between intelligence (IQ) and atheism – or, rather, to put it the other way around, that there’s a negative correlation between religiosity and intelligence.
 Unfortunately many of the articles don’t go any further to explain the nature of this connection, or how these conclusions were arrived at.”

-They cited the meta-study titled “The relation between intelligence and religiosity: a meta-analysis and some proposed explanations” by M. Zuckerman, published in the Personality and Social Psychology Review, 2013.
+Dr. Galen cited the meta-study titled “The relation between intelligence and religiosity: a meta-analysis and some proposed explanations” by M. Zuckerman, published in the Personality and Social Psychology Review, 2013.
 This “meta-study” (survey of several studies) takes sixty-three studies overall and examines the findings.
 Fifty-three of the studies show negative correlations between religion and intelligence, while ten show positive correlations.
 Of the studies surveyed, thirty-seven were significant (meaning they were probably accurate data).
 Of those, thirty-five were negative and two were positive.

 “As early as the 20’s it was known that people with higher levels of intelligence were less likely to be religious, but around the 1960’s, a lot of that research just dropped off because a couple of studies came out by prominent authors that seemed to reject the conclusion.

 “One in particular …argued this: ‘Social environment regulates the relationship of mental abilities and religious attitudes by channeling intelligence into certain approved directions.
 A secular environment may direct it towards skepticism, and a church environment may direct it towards increased religious interest.’”